AlSaqr-platform/he-soc/hardware/fpga/README.md

 You can also use the `exclude-cluster=1`, `exclude-rot=1` and `exclude-llc=1` option, in case you don't want to emulate the cluster/opentitan/llc as well.

+Also, you can implement a bitstream with 4 CVA6 cores using the `quad-core=1` option.
+To do so, refer to the `QUAD_CORE.md` file here.

 ```
 cd fpga